 If you are asked to book an appointment to discuss a test result, please book with the same doctor who asked you to come in.
 This will ensure you get the best care available.

 NHS care is free at the point of contact, and involves things like seeing the doctor for a normal consultation, home visits and some types of minor surgery.
 You will not be charged for NHS work.
 However, the doctors are entitled to charge for some items of work which are outside the NHS.
 SHOW

 These private fees are payable by the patient and include: private sick notes, passport applications, holiday cancellation forms, insurance claim forms, HGV medicals, pre-employment medicals and other medical examinations.
 For an additional fee, we offer a same day service on urgently required certificates, passport applications and claim forms.
 Please ask at reception.
 A list of our current fees can be found on the notice board in the waiting room or is available from reception or you can download it here.

 For a private referral to see a consultant, please make an appointment to discuss this with your doctor.
 If appropriate, a letter will be given, usually with the consultant's private room's telephone number on the envelope.
 It is the patient's responsibility to make the appointment with the consultants themselves at a mutually convenient time and to take the letter with them.

 For notes following hospital admission, outpatients or operations, please ask your hospital doctor to provide you with one before you leave hospital.

-Despite what the hospital might say about seeing your GP for a sick note, it is the legal duty of the hospital doctor treating you to provide a fit note should you require it.
+Despite what the hospital might say about seeing your GP for a sick note, it is the legal and contractual duty of the hospital doctor treating you to provide a fit note should you require it.
 Our information leaflet provides more detail on this duty.